mercadopago/devsite-docs/plugins_sdks/plugins/official/wp-ecommerce.en.md

 # Technical Support
 If you have any questions, problems or errors we have a support channel.
-Send an email to modulos@mercadopago.com with the following information:
+Write us at our [support form](/support) with the following information:

 * Email of your account Mercado Pago;
 * Details about your question, problem or error;